-AROUND THE NEK- After last weeks two snow storms that swept throughout all of New England, people are now facing bigger problems aside from cleaning up all of the snow.
-With nearly twenty inches of snow accumulated this past week, local residents could potentially faced amages to their roofs.
+AROUND THE NEK- After last weeks snow storms, people are facing bigger problems than just cleaning up all of the snow.
+With nearly twenty inches of snow accumulated this past week, local residents could potentially face damages to their roofs.

 ST. JOHNSBURY- The storytelling group, the Northeast Storytellers, doesn't just choose flowers and chocolates for their lovers.
 Instead, they choose special readings, with this years theme being love from the Victorian era.

 LYNDON- Some young lucky athletes have been receiving coaching help from top notch high school basketball players.

 For the past seven years, Lyndon Institute has sent students down to help assist at games and practices and has found that it works well.